kaidez/kaidez.github.io/_posts/2017-11-01-state-of-javascript.md

 With the sudden burst of AJAX-inspired creativity, the web got its second wind in the business world.
 Everyone started paying attention to it again: the web was clearly not a fad.

 <h3>...JSON takes it from here</h3>
-Object literals came to JavaScript: you could do <code>var obj = {}</code> instead of <code>var obj = new Object()</code>.
+Then object literals came to JavaScript: you could do <code>var obj = {}</code> instead of <code>var obj = new Object()</code>.
 This ushered in the creation of <a href="http://www.json.org/">JSON</a>.

-JSON was a uniform data format for the browser in the form of a generic object.
-Instead of backend database systems, it just made it easier for browsers to interact with them.

-Since the data was in the form of a standard object, it could be easily manipulated with JavaScript.
-So instead of a website No matter what your database looked like or what language it used, it JSON just worked.
+JSON was essentially data stored in back-end database systems that was sent to the browser in the form of a standard key/value object.
+In this form, the data could be easily manipulated with JavaScript.

 <h3>...Now, The Frameworks</h3>
 With AJAX, JSON and DOM best practices in place, it made sense to encapsulate them in complete software bundles.
 One-stop pieces of software that gave developers all the tools they needed to build an app.